akimd/bison/examples/c++/calc++/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# LocalWords:  mfcalc calc parsers yy MERCHANTABILITY Ctrl ispell american
+# LocalWords:  calc parsers yy MERCHANTABILITY Ctrl ispell american
 --->